elwinter/nnde/README.md

 # nnde

-nnde is a package of Python modules which implement a set of neural networks which solve ordinary and partial differential equations using technique of (Lagaris et al. (1998))[10.1109/72.712178]
+nnde is a package of Python modules which implement a set of neural networks which solve ordinary and partial differential equations using technique of [Lagaris et al. (1998)](https://dx.doi.org/10.1109/72.712178).

 The package is described in [Winter and Weigel, 2021](https://github.com/elwinter/nnde_joss_paper).